WeCanCodeIT/wcci-fulltime-fall2016-cbus/Week1/Day3-Overview.md

 ###Topics

-- Calculator II Exercise
 - User Input
 - Conditionals
 - Loops

-- Git & GitHub
+###In Class Exercise
+- Calculator II Exercise
+  - [ ] Ask the user to input values (one at a time)
+  - [ ] Get and store the values (one at a time)
+  - [ ] Show the options for operators (+,-,/,*)
+  - [ ] Show the result of the calculation
+  - [ ] ***Extension: Ask the user if he/she would like to do another calculation.
+If the user says "yes" then the program should start over.
+If the user says "no" then print "Goodbye"

 ###Homework
 (Hint: Look up the mod/modulus operator)